-After some standing around near the bottom of the gondolas for a while we were finally on our way!
-We were the only tour on The Great Wall so it was so quite, calm and pristine.
-It’s 40 Yuan to get a gondola ride to the top of The Great Wall or you can hike.
+After some standing around near the bottom of the gondolas for a while we were finally on our way.
+We were the only tour on the Jinshanling area so it was quite, calm and pristine.
+It’s 40 Yuan (which is roughly $7) to get a gondola ride to the top of The Great Wall or you can hike.
 We went for the gondola just to save some time.
-I’m a baby when it comes to being high in the air dangling from a box attached by a tiny piece of metal but all in all it was a pretty ride up.

-The hike is challenging so keep that in mind while booking.
-There was a few times where I thought I was going to fall off the wall and my calves still burn from hiking up the steep parts of the wall but it was so much fun!
+The hike on the Jinshanling area is challenging so keep that in mind while booking.
+There was a few times where I thought I was going to fall off the wall and my calves still burn from hiking up the steep parts but it was so much fun.
 We had a little guide/shadow who showed us around the wall.
 She was really nice and held my hand on steep climbs which was nice but got kind of annoying after a while.
-She was a merchant there so for showing us around the wall we bought two touristy shirts from her.
-I wasn’t mad though she was really well informed and was like a little private guide so it was nice.
+She was a merchant there so for showing us around we bought two touristy shirts from her.
+I wasn’t mad though, she was really well informed and was like a little private guide so it was nice.

 There’s a few spots where you can get beers, water and snacks in the towers so if you forget snacks don’t worry too much!
 Just make sure you bring cash.